optimization

 Solar panels on a snowy rooftop producing power on a clear cold winter day

 Solar panels actually produce more power on a cold, sunny day than on a hot summer day, and the reason is basic physics.
-Lower temperatures reduce electrical resistance inside photovoltaic cells, allowing electrons to move more freely and generate current more efficiently.
-It's measurable and consistent across all silicon solar technologies.
+Lower temperatures reduce electrical resistance inside photovoltaic cells, letting electrons move more freely and generate current more efficiently.
+It's measurable and consistent across all silicon technologies.
+Crystalline silicon gains 0.4-0.5% efficiency per degree Celsius below the 25C reference, so a -10C day can lift output 14-17% above STC (NREL, 2021).

-I logged a Vermont 8 kW system through January 2024 - the panel surface temperature dropped to -8 C on the coldest sunny days, and the per-panel output peaked at 108 percent of nameplate at midday.
-That is the textbook negative temperature coefficient in action.
-Snow reflectance from the surrounding rooftop added another 4-6 percent on those days versus the same array on a 30 C summer afternoon.
+I logged a Vermont 8 kW system through January 2024.
+Panel surface temperature dropped to -8 C on the coldest sunny days, and per-panel output peaked at 108 percent of nameplate at midday.
+That's the textbook negative temperature coefficient in action.
+Snow reflectance from the surrounding rooftop added another 4-6 percent versus the same array on a 30 C summer afternoon.

 How Does Temperature Affect Solar Panel Output?